SCIInstitute/ShapeWorks/Documentation/Install/Mac_README.txt

 5. CD to your copied Examples\Python location

-6. Run "python3 RunUseCase.py --use_case ellipse"
+6. Run "python RunUseCase.py --use_case ellipse"

 Note: For subsequent usage, the shapeworks conda environment must be activated using: